Rooks Nest House: History and residents

 The house was originally known as Upper Rooks Nest, but was known as Howards to distinguish it from its neighbour, Lower Rooks Nest Farm, taking the name from the family who farmed there.
 The Howard family farmed from Rooks Nest House for over 300 years until one Mr Howard's small farm failed due to bad harvests and the importation of cheap straw hats from China and Japan.
 The family also owned (Lower) Rooks Nest Farm until the early 1700s when it was acquired by the neighbouring Chesfield estate.
 The Howards prospered in the 18th century but were less fortunate in the 19th century and it was probably too small to be economically viable, while the neighbouring farm continued to grow.
 The Howards family were all baptised, married and buried at the nearby St Nicholas' Church.

-One of the Howards sold the house in 1882 to their neighbour, Lieutenant-Colonel Robert Hindley Wilkinson of Chesfield Park, whose land was adjacent to the hamlet of Rooks Nest, and he then owned the whole of Rooks Nest, including Rooks Nest Farm and the cottages.
+One of the Howards sold the house in 1882 to Lieutenant-Colonel Robert Hindley Wilkinson, who lived at Chesfield Park in the neighbouring parish of Graveley, Wilkinson already owned land in the hamlet of Rooks Nest as part of his Chesfield estate, and with the purchase of the house he then owned the whole hamlet.
 Where the Howard family went after this is unknown.
 Wilkinson gave the house a "perfunctory renovation" and changed its name, and the house was mentioned in an 1882 marriage settlement between Caroline, Wilkinson's only surviving child, and Charles Poyntz-Stewart of Upper Norwood, where it was referred to as "Rooksnest late Howards Farm".

 Wilkinson advertised the house to let in 1882, at £55 per year including four acres of pasture, or £45 without pasture.
 The widowed Lily Forster was looking for a home away from London with her son, Morgan (the author E. M. Forster).
 The house became Forster's childhood home, and he and his mother lived there from March 1883 to 1893.
 Aged 5, while living in the house, Forster gave lessons to the servant girls, who were aged 10 to 15, in dancing, geography and astrology.
 Forster also played hide and seek with them, allowing him to discover the house intimately.
 Forster was fascinated with the house and had affection for it, seeing it as a secure home, though his mother never set down roots locally.